hpe-dev-incubator/hpe-dev-portal/content/platform/zerto/home.md

 For more information and to access the Zerto REST Swagger APIs, visit the [Zerto API Documentation](https://www.zerto.com/myzerto/apis/).

-### Unlock Powerful Insights with Zerto Resiliency Observation Console
+### Unlock powerful insights with Zerto Resiliency Observation Console

 Meet the Zerto Resiliency Observation Console (zROC) – a dynamic, Docker-compose based software stack designed to transform your Zerto API data into rich, visual insights using Prometheus and Grafana.
 This innovative tool empowers you to monitor and analyze your data effortlessly.